myTerminal/project-euler-solutions/README.md

     run <language> <problem-number>

-where `language` should be one of the names mentioned above, in small-case and `problem-number` should be a three-digit problem number padded by `0`s.
+where `language` should be one of the names mentioned above, in small-case and `problem-number` should be a number.

 For example, in order to run the solution to problem number 1 in Rust, you can run:

-    run rust 001
+    run rust 1

 ## Measuring solution running time

 To measure the time taken for running a solution, run it with `perf`.
 For example, to measure the time for problem number 1 in Rust, you can use:

-    perf run rust 001
+    perf run rust 1

 The number of milliseconds spent will be displayed.